waveform80/pisense/docs/demos.rst

     You may see several control characters like ``^[[C`` and ``^[[D`` appearing as you play with this.
 These are the raw characters that represent the cursor keys; this output can be ignored.
+Press the joystick in (generate an "enter" event) when you want to terminate the loop.

 Now, we'll define another simple generator that transforms these into arrays for the display.
 Finally, we'll use that output to drive the display: